cherntodd/cherntodd.github.io/_pages/about.md

 ---

 Visting Assistant Professor
 Department of Statistics and Applied Probability
+University of California, Santa Barbara